 If you enjoy fine dining, this top-end French restaurant by the Lagoa is unquestionably the most widely praised eatery in Rio de Janeiro.
 Led by celebrity chef Claude Troisgros of Michelin-star Troisgros family of French restaurateurs, the award-winning restaurant serves traditional European cuisine with innovative Brazilian twists.
 Try their tasting menu, which lets you choose five dishes from the main menu.

 Rio's culinary heritage is largely influenced by the Portuguese settlers.
 But very few restaurants in the city may have actually taken inspiration from this influence.
 Antiquarius, in Leblon, celebrates Portuguese and Brazilian cuisine through its myriad seafood and meat dishes.
-Though it is unlikely that the restaurant will appeal to the vegetarians, the carnivores will definitely love the flavorsome feijoada, lobster thermidor and gazpacho soup and the classic duck risotto.
+Though it is unlikely that the restaurant will appeal to the vegetarians, the carnivores will definitely love the flavoursome feijoada, lobster thermidor and gazpacho soup and the classic duck risotto.

 One of Rio's best restaurants, Zuka's delectable cuisine echoes the culinary artistry of chef Ludmilla Soeiro's kitchen.
 It is located along with Leblon’s most sought after Rua Dias Ferreira, a street that has attracted a flurry of new and exciting restaurants, including Sushi Leblon.
-Though the excellent wine selection and refined decor is worth talking about, Zuka is more about its exotic dishes such as Thai fish wrapped in a banana leaf and meaty namorado, Bife de chorizo with ‘rustic’ potatoes and truffled cream and the Philadelphia and red fruit cheesecake.
+Though the excellent wine selection and refined decor are worth talking about, Zuka is more about its exotic dishes such as Thai fish wrapped in a banana leaf and meaty namorado, Bife de chorizo with ‘rustic’ potatoes and truffled cream and the Philadelphia and red fruit cheesecake.

 This isn't just any other Japanese restaurant along Rio's streets.
 Azumi is the most authentic Japanese restaurant in the city, nestled in a quiet Copacabana corner where it serves seemingly endless variations of delicious sushi & sashimi.
 Whether it is the crunchy edamame beans, classic caipisake or healthy miso soup, Azumi appeals to every dedicated diner.